 - 1. The student does not comply with the terms of their Universal Tracking Agreement. - 2.
 The student has not earned a minimum "B" grade in ACG 2021 and ACG 2071 after 2 attempts (including drops and withdrawals). - 3.
 The student's UF grade point average falls below 3.0 and is not restored by the end of the next tracking term. - 4.
 The student's preprofessional grade point average falls below 3.0 and is not restored by the end of the next tracking term.
+Detailed computation of preprofessional GPA: - Although MAC 2234 Survey of Calculus 2 (or its equivalent) is a Critical Tracking course, it is NOT a preprofessional course, and does not factor in to the preprofessional GPA. - Grade forgiveness is not considered when computing the preprofessional GPA. - When an applicant is repeating a course after having earned a grade of "C", "S", "P" or higher, the repeat grade will not be averaged into the preprofessional GPA computation (unless the repeated grade is lower than a C).
+However, when ACG2021 or ACG 2071 is repeated after earning a C, C+, or B-, then only the second attempt is computed in the preprofessional GPA. - When the applicant completes two or more different courses (and each course fulfills the same preprofessional requirement), then the course used to compute the preprofessional GPA shall only include the first course completed.
+For example, if an applicant completes MAC 2311 with a "C", "S", or "P" grade and then later completes MAC 2233 receiving an "A" grade, only the grade earned in MAC 2311 will be used to compute the applicant's preprofessional GPA. - If a student who earned credit for a preprofessional course (or its equivalent) via high school dual enrollment chooses to repeat the course at UF, once the UF grade is posted, it will replace the grade earned via dual enrollment in the preprofessional GPA, regardless of whether the UF grade is higher or lower than the dual enrollment grade. - If ACG 2021 or ACG 2071 (or their equivalents) are taken via high school dual enrollment, those dual enrollment courses will not count as "attempts" toward earning a B or better.
+In other words, students will have 2 attempts to earn the B or better after graduating high school.

-Upon successful completion of a preprofessional course with a grade of C or better, no further attempts of the course (or an equivalent course) will be considered in calculation of this GPA.
-For additional information regarding how the preprofessional GPA is computed, refer to the Fisher School of Accounting Handbook at https://warrington.ufl.edu/accounting-current-students/bachelor-of-sciencein-accounting/. - 5.
-The student withdraws from the University three times while classified as an accounting student. - 6.
-The student has not completed the Fisher School of Accounting Honor Statement. - NOTE: Students who successfully complete all tracking requirements of semesters 1-4 are then only required to maintain a 2.0 GPA for continuation.
+- If a student earns a B or better in ACG 2021 or ACG 2071 via high school dual enrollment, and subsequently retakes the course at UF, but does not earn a B or better, the student may still continue in the accounting major, assuming all other requirements are met. - Aside from the above exceptions, all attempts of repeated courses will factor into the preprofessional GPA. - 5.
+The student withdraws from the University three times while classified as an accounting student. - The student has not completed the Fisher School of Accounting Honor Statement.

+NOTE: Students who successfully complete all tracking requirements of semesters 1-4 are then only required to maintain a 2.0 GPA for continuation.
 At that point, additional Fisher School of Accounting policies and procedures will apply, as outlined in the Fisher School of Accounting Handbook at https://warrington.ufl.edu/accounting-current-students/bachelor-of-science-in-accounting/.